GSA/datagov-11ty/pages/posts/2026-04-15-catalog-update.md

 permalink: "blog/catalog-update/"
 slug: catalog-update

-title: "Notice: catalog.data.gov is being updated"
+title: "Notice: catalog.data.gov Is Being Updated"
 ---

 The Data.gov team is launching a new version of the Data.gov catalog.
 This update replaces an aging system with a modern, maintainable platform built to support the long-term reliability of federal open data access.